-Delegation of opposition leaders to visit J&K tomorrow
+Opposition leaders to visit Srinagar today, J&K govt advises against it

 New Delhi, Aug 23: A delegation comprising of prominent leaders from opposition parties would visit Jammu and Kashmir's Srinagar on Saturday, said reports.
 This would be first visit by such a delegation after Article 370 was abrogated on August 5.